knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 ## Task 1

-Expose your frontend deployment with a NodePort service.
+Expose your frontend deployment with a NodePort service on port 8080.
-Expose your backend deployment with a ClusterIP service.
+Expose your backend deployment with a ClusterIP service on port 8080.

-Visit the feth a node IP.
-Note down the new service's port, where the frontend service runs And test it out.
+Find out the NodePort port of your new frontend service.

+Then, get the IP of any of the nodes in our cluster, and then open that IP with the NodePort port in a browser.
+This is where the frontend service can be accessed publicly on the Internet.

 <details>
  <summary>Solution</summary>